Skip to content

 We are happy to work with Lichfield District Council for Local Occupancy Criteria to be applied to the affordable housing provision, ensuring that it is prioritised for people with local connections if this is a priority in community feedback.

-Yes, Bloor Homes builds bungalows and there is the potential to provide a number of bungalows as part of the housing mix at Burntwood.
+Bloor Homes does build bungalows and there is the potential to provide a number of bungalows as part of the housing mix at Burntwood.

 The new homes will incorporate sanitaryware and appliances that meet the highest water efficiency standards.